jacksleight/statamic-lazy-logo/README.md

 # Lazy Logo

 This Statamic addon automatically generates a control panel logo image based on the application name.
 Useful if you need a quick way to see which site you're editing at a glance.
-You can also configure the text and styles, allowing you to use different values in different environments.
+You can also configure the text and styles, allowing you to use different values in different environments for example.

 > **Important:** This addon uses Statamic's white labeling feature, which is Pro only.
 Therefore this addon will only work with the Pro edition.